 "If we don't talk about how to recognize when something's not safe, kids can be put in a dangerous position and not know what to do," Solet said.

-The rapidly changing nature of the Internet makes it difficult for parents to protect their children from potential threats, Solet said.
+The rapidly changing nature of the Internet make it difficult for parents to protect their children from potential threats, Solet said.

 "A lot of times, you're better at using these things than your parents are," Solet said to laughs from the students.

 Solet said that it is easy for predators to pretend to be people they are not to get close to victims.
-A crime called child enticement, he said, by which predators try to coax children into inappropriate behaviors, was recently enshrined in state law.
+A crime called child enticement, he said, where predators try to coax children into inappropriate behaviors, was recently enshrined in state law.

 "For better or worse, the Internet has opened all communities to a whole world of strangers.
 The only way we can catch them is to be vigilant and be looking," Solet said.